-On one side, it provides visitors with the most diverse natural landscapes from rainforests, to mountain peaks, astonishing geysers, natural baths, exceptional marine and wildlife to great cultural history, food, renowned wineries, as well as astonishing urban cities and nightlife.
+NZ provides visitors with the most diverse natural landscapes.
+From rainforests, to mountain peaks and exceptional wildlife to great cultural history, food, and renowned wineries.
+It is no wonder Japanese citizens are drawn to visit NZ.

 *Note: Cruise line and airline crew will have to obtain the New Zealand eTA which will be valid for up to 5 years.
 In the case of vacation travel to New Zealand for tourism or recreation purposes, airline and cruise line crew must apply for the eTA with a 2-year validity.

-The eTA implementation for Japanese citizens is a great benefit as it will provide an improvement in border controls and overall national security by allowing a thorough screening of visitors to eliminate any security risks to the country.
+The eTA NZ implementation for Japanese citizens is a great benefit as it provides an improvement in border controls and overall national security by allowing a thorough screening of visitors to eliminate any security risks to the country.

-The application process for the New Zealand eTA form Japan is online, hassle-free, fast and simple.
+The application process for the New Zealand eTA form Japan can be completed online hassle-free, fast and simple.

 Do Japanese Citizens Need an eTA for New Zealand?

 The NZ eTA for Japanese citizens is valid for 2 years and supports multiple entries throughout its validity.
-Travelers will have to pay for the IVL only once for the duration of the validity of the eTA.
+Travellers have to pay for the IVL only once for the duration of the validity of the eTA.

 eTA New Zealand Document Requirements for Citizens of Japan